gitpress/sinatra-playground/book/sinatrawebsite.md

 Here we added a get route for an about page where we'll write some info **about** us as well as host the portfolio.

-We also created a contact page and a **post** route which will let our users "post" their contact form to our server.
+We also created a contact route and a **post** route which will let our users "post" their contact form to our server.
 From which we will wire up an email response later.

 ## Add our Scss